minlanyu/cs243-site/README.md

 - The presentation is supposed to cover the major content of the paper such as motivation (what problem the paper is solving; why is this problem not solved before), challenges (why is this problem difficult to solve), system design (how the authors address the challenges), Evaluation (Does it demonstrate that the problems/challenges are solved?), and your personal opinions of the paper.
 - The talk is supposed to be longer than a normal conference talk because we want to extend on problem formulation (give more context on problem setting) and detailed system design.
 - In addition, please read all the reviews submitted by your classmates and list their questions in the slides.
 And lead the discussions of these questions in class.
+- Please also be prepared answer detailed questions we may have on the paper during the discussion.
+- The grading of the presentation will be based on both the content (your understanding of the papers) and presentation (your delivery of the knowledge).

 ## Projects
 The semester-long project is an open-ended systems research project.
 Project topics are of your choice but should be related to networking.
 Projects should be done in groups of two or three and include a systems building component.
 Selected projects can be submitted to a peer-reviewed workshop papers or posters.